 And in any case, dishes like these are what I call slow food, made fast.
 The taste is out of this world.

 Whatever is in season goes into our breakfast; peppadews and spinach, and of course your sweet young shoots from your experiments with how onions grow.
 Often there will be bits of broccoli, garlic of course, and either a few peas or beans.

-Enjoy a breakfast like this and you will not be starving at 11 o'clock and snacking on cookies and colas.
-They are our downfall, particularly in these Covid-19 times; have you noticed in the death notices how many folks that died had double chins?
+Enjoy a breakfast like this on a slice of wholemeal toast and you will not be starving at 11 o'clock and snacking on cookies and colas.
+They are our downfall, particularly in these times; have you noticed in the death-notice photographs how many folks that died had double chins?

-Spinach incidentally is one of the richest sources of alpha-lipoic acid, a natural chemical that helps prevent non alcoholic fatty liver disease, which has a very high incidence in modern society.
-Oddly it is caused by too much refined carbohydrate, rather than oils in the diet.
+Spinach incidentally is one of the richest sources of alpha-lipoic acid, a natural chemical that helps prevent non-alcoholic fatty liver disease, which has a very high incidence in modern society.
+Oddly it is caused not by too many oils in our food but by refined carbohydrate.

-Physiologists explain that the deadly triglycerides in the blood are those formed from carbohydrate, and not from the oily foods we consume, with the exception of hydrogenated fats.
-And in particular the refined starches; that is why we have turned to baking our own bread using 100% real flour.
+Physiologists explain that the deadly triglycerides in the blood are those formed from the carbohydrates that we love, and not from the oily foods we consume.
+And especially the refined starches; that is why we have turned to baking our own bread using 100% real flour.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Here are the back issues.

 How onions grow from small cuttings is the theme for this week.
 Whether it's for the flavour they add, the wonderful way in which they promote well-being and help prevent disease, or the sheer fascination with how plants grow, they are winners.
 Never a day passes when we do not enjoy them.